Overv/VulkanTutorial/en/03_Drawing_a_triangle/04_Swap_chain_recreation.md

 ## Handling minimization

-There is another case where a swap chain may become out of data and that is a special kind of window resizing: window minimization.
+There is another case where a swap chain may become out of date and that is a special kind of window resizing: window minimization.
 This case is special because it will result in a frame buffer size of `0`.
 In this tutorial we will handle that by pausing until the window is in the foreground again by extending the `recreateSwapChain` function:

 ```c++
 void recreateSwapChain() {